 "I think everybody should own the real thing, meaning physical coins and bars," Hanlon says.

 For Hanlon and others, physical silver or gold isn't just an investment; it's the ultimate hedge against economic uncertainty because both commodities also have been used as currency in the past.
-Given silver's historical role as a currency as well as its industrial uses, many believe no matter what happens with the economy, precious metals will hold their value.
+Given silver's historical role as a currency, as well as its industrial uses, many believe no matter what happens with the economy, precious metals will hold their value.

 But putting aside the particulars of investing in precious metals, Christensen recommends that investors think about silver and gold as they would any other investments.
 "As with any investment, each investor needs to decide what type of holding is right for them based on their needs (in terms of) growth, liquidity and risk tolerance," Christensen says.

-Many investment advisers tout the value of owning precious metals like silver, but investors who buy silver without doing their homework might be wasting their time and money, says Stephen Todd Walker, managing director of Oppenheimer & Co. in Philadelphia.
+Many investment advisers tout the value of owning precious metals like silver, but investors who buy silver without doing their homework might be wasting their time and money, says Stephen Todd Walker, managing director of investments for Oppenheimer & Co. in Philadelphia.

 According to Walker, many investors foolishly squander their money by chasing the market, buying silver when it's high and selling when it's low.